Types of Muscular Dystrophy and Neuromuscular Diseases

 Late childhood to middle age

-Symptoms include weakness and wasting, affecting shoulder girdle and pelvic girdle first.
-Progression is slow.
-Death is usually due to cardiopulmonary complications.
+There are many forms with varying degrees of symptoms which include weakness and wasting that affects shoulder girdle and pelvic girdle first.
+Progress is slow.
+Death is most often due to cardiopulmonary problems.

 Myotonic